Blayung/cs-c4/README.md

 - 3 resistors (220 ohms 5%)
 - a half plastic, half wooden box to store everything inside + some glue and screws to make it hold itself
 - a bunch of wires (if you want to know how to connect everything, you will have to figure it out yourself, I'm too lazy to make a diagram showing the wiring)
-- some stuff to solder everything (idk what, my father was solding everything, cuz last time I almost burned the house down holding a piece of plastic, so I think that he wasn't sure about me solding anything)
+- some stuff to solder everything (idk what, my father was solding everything)
 - a universal pcb board